ItaiAllouche/minimalPairsLexicalStress/README.md

 ```
 This commands clones the project, creates & activates a python virtual environment, and install all the relevant python dependencies.
 ### Run Demo
 Run the jupyter notebook `run_demo.ipynb`.
-DONT FORGET to use the `lexicalStress` environment's interpeter
+DONT FORGET to use the `lexicalStress` environment's interpeter.

 ### TODO
 Add ResNet architecture to this demo